Bushwalking Adventures Queensland

-1.1 An ordinary member, as provided by rule 5, shall mean a person who is over the age of 18 years, has completed 3 walks with the club and been approved by the committee, and paid their membership fees.
+1.1 An ordinary member, as provided by rule 5, shall mean a person who is over the age of 18 years, has completed 3 walks with the club, been approved by the committee, and paid their membership fees.

-1.2 An associate member, as provided by rule 5, shall mean a person who is over the age of 18 years, who wishes to join the club.
-An associate membership is valid for 3 outings (e.g. Day Trip, Base Camp, Through Walk) or 6 months duration, after which he or she must apply for ordinary membership.
-If fewer than 3 outings have been undertaken within the 6 months, the management committee may grant an extension of 6 months upon payment of an additional associate membership fee, so that the 3 outings can be completed by the end of that period.
+1.2 An associate member, as provided by rule 5, shall mean a person over the age of 18 years, wishing to join the club.
+An associate membership is valid for 3 outings (e.g. Day Walk, Base Camp, Through Walk) or 6 months duration, after which he or she must apply for ordinary membership.
+If fewer than 3 outings have been undertaken within 6 months, the management committee may grant an extension of 6 months upon payment of an additional associate membership fee, so that the 3 outings can be completed.

 1.3 As provided by rule 6 (4) an associate member may apply for ordinary membership by informing the Members Officer that they have completed 3 outings.
 After verifying the outings, the Members Officer will present the application to the management committee.
-Upon acceptance by the management committee, the associate member becomes an ordinary member of the club by paying the relevant pro rata membership fee outlined in Clause 2.1 (b).
+Once approved, the associate member becomes an ordinary member by paying the relevant pro rata membership fee outlined in Clause 2.1 (b).

 1.7 A person who is a member of another bushwalking club covered by the group insurance policy provided through Bushwalking Australia Inc., or equivalent club insurance policy, may participate in club outings upon verification of their current financial membership.
 A limit of 3 outings per calendar year applies.
 To participate in more than 3 outings it is necessary to join the club.

 2. Membership fees

-3.1 An official club “outing” shall be any activity, including bushwalking, social outing, and other outdoor activity sanctioned by the club.
-Outings shall be listed on the club’s outings program and discussed at the club night.
+4.1 An official club “outing” shall be any activity, including bushwalking, social outing, and other outdoor activity sanctioned by the club.
+Outings shall be listed on the club’s Walks Calendar and be discussed at the club night.

 7. Club equipment